 - Level-catching limit

 Players travel around a fun UK-inspired world with a mixture of 400 old and new creatures to catch.
-The goal is to defeat every gym leader before taking on the champion to prove that you're the best Pokémon trainer of them all.
+The goal is to use your Pokémon to defeat every gym leader before taking on the champion and proving that you are the best Pokémon trainer of them all.
 When you have more gym badges, you're able to catch Pokémon at higher levels.

+You can see Pokémon wandering around in the Wild Area before battling them, and you can take on massive Gigantmax Pokémon with friends in online multiplayer.
 You will need to trade with other players to complete your Pokédex and catch every Pokémon.
 As we said in our Pokémon Sword and Shield Expansion Pass review, if you choose to purchase the DLC, you can explore two new locations, face new challenges, and catch even more Pokémon than there were in the base game.
-The Crown Tundra even allows you to capture Legendary Pokémon from past Pokémon titles.

 Looking for more Pokémon fun?

-- New Pokémon Snap: Allows you to take pictures of over 200 creatures and releases on April 30, 2021.
+- New Pokémon Snap: Take pictures of over 200 creatures while exploring the Lental Region.

 - Pokémon Brilliant Diamond and Shining Pearl: These are remakes of the classic DS games, which will release in late 2021.